 Your water use is currently on track to exceed 20,000 gallons this billing period.

-If usage continues at this rate, a drought surcharge will be assessed on water usage over 20,000 gallons.
+If your water use continues at the current level, a drought surcharge will be assessed on water use over 20,000 gallons.
+The charge will appear on your next SAWS bill.

 Why would I receive a surcharge?